Safe Rollouts

 2. Configure the Safe Rollout

-- Rollout Value: Add or select the value to serve during the rollout.
-This is compared against the Control (default value).
+- Rollout value: the value users in the Rollout group receive.
+It is compared against the Control (the rule's existing value).

-- Split Attribute: Choose the attribute for assigning users to the Control and Rollout groups (for example,
+- Sample by: the attribute used to assign users to the Control and Rollout groups (for example,

 3. Define Metrics and Monitoring

-- Data Source and Assignment Table: Confirm your data source and the experiment assignment table for exposure tracking.
+- Data Source and Assignment Table: Confirm the data source and assignment table used for exposure tracking.

-- Guardrail Metrics: Select one or more metrics to monitor for regressions during the rollout.
+- Guardrail Metrics: Select one or more metrics to monitor for regressions.
+GrowthBook automatically rolls back and disables the rule if any of them regress significantly, so there is no separate auto-rollback toggle.

 4. Ramp Up Schedule